-The net pension liabilities as at December 31, 2023 and 2022 amounted to US\$3.43 million and US\$2.71 million, respectively (see Note 28).
+The net retirement liabilities as at December 31, 2024 and 2023 amounted to US\$3.50 million and US\$3.43 million, respectively (see Note 28).

 Recognition of deferred tax assets

 The Group reviews the carrying amounts of deferred tax assets at each reporting date and reduces the deferred tax assets to the extent that it is no longer probable that sufficient future taxable income will be available to allow all or part of the deferred tax assets to be utilized.
 Significant management judgment is required to determine the amount of deferred tax assets that can be recognized, based upon the likely timing and level of future taxable income together with future tax planning strategies.